ahmed312005/.NET-Roadmap/README.md

 # Backend .NET Developer Roadmap

-Welcome to the **Backend .NET Developer Roadmap**!
-This repository is a curated list of the best free Arabic resources for learning backend development with the .NET stack.
-Follow the phases outlined below, and choose the courses and materials that best suit your learning style.
+Hello!
+I'm excited to share my personal roadmap for becoming a **Backend .NET Developer**.
+This repository features a carefully curated collection of the best free Arabic resources for learning backend development with the .NET stack.
+The roadmap is organized into phases to guide you step-by-step through your learning journey.

+Feel free to explore the materials and select the courses that suit your learning style.
+If you have any suggestions or would like to provide feedback, don't hesitate to contact me at a7medmo25@gmail.com.

 ## Phase 1: Basics
 ### Database / SQL Server